eried/ESP32_DJI_03_RC_ARM/README.md

 |-----|------|----------|-------|------|-------|
 |  VIN (before the switch, so it does not affect the camera) | GND | D17 | D16 | GND | D18 |

+> [!TIP]
+> Since all cables are connected to the ESP32, if something does not work just modify the pins on `Serial1.begin(115200, SERIAL_8N1, 16, 18)`.
+If O3 is not detected then change the RX pin (16 in this case).
+If the O3 is detected but not ARMED, change the TX pin (18 in this case).

 ![image](https://github.com/user-attachments/assets/9ce7f696-b97e-4998-9752-6d0dc13da06f)

 The voltage divider can be configured in the code in the `map(input, 1475, 1893, 76, 92)`, it is a simplified version of the original, just with a range I am getting from `analogRead(ANALOG_IN)` to the real voltage multiplied for 10.
 In this example, when `analogRead(ANALOG_IN) == 1475` my multimeter was saying `7.6` volts (`76` in the `map` function).

 ## Aseembly

-For the "led indicators" I used some UV activated glue, to try to keep the water out.
-Those holes align only when the ESP32 was installed with the USB to the left as shown in the next photo.
-The device has three states of lights:
+The case has holes that align only when the ESP32 was installed with the USB to the left as shown in one of the photos below.

+### Led indicator

+The device reports several states with the lights:

 State | Red | Blue
 --- | --- | ---